By Santi, Head Van Engineer, February 21, 2026

 How much solar do I need to run a camper van off-grid?

-Size panels to refill your daily Ah use using roughly 3-5 Ah per watt as a starting rule, then pair that with power banks sized for your planned days of backup.
+Size panels to refill your daily Ah use using roughly 3-5 Ah per watt as a starting rule, then pair that with power banks sized for your planned days of backup on your camper van or 4x4 overland rig.

-If you’d like help planning a solid camper van solar system for your build, contact us to talk through options that fit your travel style.
+If you’d like help planning a solid off-grid van solar system for your build, contact us to talk through options that fit your travel style or to get guidance on pairing your solar with the right camper van battery setup.
+You can also explore our turnkey van conversion packages if you’d rather have our team handle the full electrical design and install.

 Can I charge my house batteries from the vehicle alternator while driving?